The Beautiful Rostrevor Northern Ireland

 Rostrevor is as picturesque as you can get it in Northern Ireland.
-Nestled at the bottom of Slieve Martin on the shores of Carlingford Lough is the lively village with an abundance of history, myth and outdoor splendour that would keep anyone busy.
+Nestled at the bottom of Slieve Martin on the shores of Carlingford Lough is the lively village with an abundance of history, myth and outdoor splendour to keep anyone busy!

-Rostrevor is home to a beautiful Fairy Glen – a great walk for big and small!
+This place is also home to a beautiful Fairy Glen – a great walk for those big and small!

 From the Fairy Glen – you can cross into Kilbroney Park and Forest –

 After a rest – onwards 🙂 Plenty of places to discover yet!

 In Kilbroney Park you will come across a CS Lewis Narnia Trail if you go to the front of the main building/cafe.
 Here you will find scenes from the most famous CS Lewis books.
 Of course, you need to travel through the wardrobe!